634.1. In General.

 Offers will be reviewed by the Collections Bureau.
 The taxpayer may be contacted during this review for more information, clarification of information submitted or for amendment of the proposal.
 Only the Commissioner of Revenue may accept an Offer.
 Two Deputy Commissioners within the DOR and, in appropriate cases, the Attorney General must also approve the settlement.
 DOR will notify the taxpayer in writing of acceptance or rejection of the Offer.

 An Offer will be accepted only if DOR determines that serious doubt exists as to the collectibility of the tax.
 Failure to establish such serious doubt, failure to comply with requests for information or submission of false information will result in rejection of the Offer.
-Knowing submission of false or fraudulent information may also lead to a fine or imprisonment, or both.
+Knowingly submitting false or fraudulent information may also lead to a fine or imprisonment, or both.
 Frivolous Offers and Offers submitted to delay the collection of taxes are rejected automatically.
-If the Offer is rejected or is withdrawn before acceptance by DOR, the taxpayer may either request a refund of their deposit paid or choose to have their deposit applied to the outstanding liability.
 Rejection of an Offer is not a bar to submission of a later Offer by the taxpayer or the taxpayer's representative on the same liability, but on different terms.

 634.4.
 Responsible Person's Offer in Settlement

 Under regulation 830 CMR 62C.31A.1(13), a Responsible Person may make an Offer to the Commissioner under G.L. c.
 62C, § 37A which is less than the amount of the deemed assessment.
 Such Offers are governed by the procedure described in 830 CMR 62C.37A.1.
-The effect of Responsible Person settlements upon the liability that has been deemed‑assessed to the settling Responsible Person is discussed in AP 634.4.1, below.
-The effect of Responsible Person settlements upon the liability of other Responsible Persons of the same related entity is discussed in AP 634.4.2, below.
+The acceptance of an Offer in Settlement from a Responsible Person discharges the liability for the Responsible Person assessment made against the settling Responsible Person.
+The effect of Responsible Person settlements upon the liability of the related entity and the liability of other Responsible Persons of the same related entity is discussed below in AP 634.4.1 and AP 634.4.2, respectively.

 634.4.1.
 Effect of Responsible Person settlements upon liability of related entity